sylvadon5/sylvadon5.github.io/README.md

 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_3-SINF.docx) to download the project details in a MS Word format.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_3-SINF.pdf) to download the project details in a PDF format.

-# MA123: Mathematical Modeling (Projects)
+## Statistical Modeling

-## Project 4 - Basic Data Modeling
+**Objective:** Students will be able to use MS Excel to perform basic data modeling.

-**Objective:** Students will be able to of this project is to have a hands-on experience using `Microsoft Excel` to model data.
+The purpose of this project is to perform regression analysis using real-world data.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_3-SINF.docx) to download the project details in a MS Word format.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project_3-SINF.pdf) to download the project details in a PDF format.